o-power/dashing-data/README.md

 ### Unit Tests

-A number of unit tests were written to demonstrate how the test coverage could be improved.
+A number of unit tests were written to automate some of the testing.
 | App | Test File | Test Case Class | Unit Test |
 | :--- | :--- | :--- | :--- |
 | search | test_models.py | UserChartTestCase | test_user_chart_as_a_string |